Acana Grasslands Kentucky Formula Review

 - Lamb meal moved from 2nd to 4th position and was replaced by deboned duck, which is a step backward because this change means less protein.
-The reason is that deboned meats are weighed before being cooked wich adds water weight to the proportion in the formula.
-In this case since the two first ingredients are deboned meats, once they are cooked the proportion is reduced and whole eggs takes most part of the ingredients.
+The reason is that deboned meats are weighed before being cooked which adds water weight to the proportion in the formula.
+In this case, since the two first ingredients are deboned meats, once they are cooked the proportion is reduced and whole eggs take most part of the ingredients.
 In the old formula, lamb meal was the 2nd ingredient wich was a highly concentrated-in-protein ingredient.
-All “meal” meats are cooked and pulverized and they are weighed after this process, wich makes it an actual proportion in the formula.
+All “meal” meats are cooked and pulverized and they are weighed after this process, which makes it an actual proportion in the formula.

-- Catfish has less sodium, iron and cholesterol than Pollock, but it has less proteins.
-Less minerals and cholesterol is good.
+- Catfish has less sodium, iron, and cholesterol than Pollock, but it has less proteins.
+Fewer minerals and cholesterol is good.
 But considering that the formula has already changed from lamb meal to deboned duck, less protein in the fish ingredient is not good.

 - Catfish and Pollock have a very low mercury level.
 Good because the change didn’t affect Mercury levels.

 - Trout replaced perch.
-Perch has lower mercury level than Trout.
+Perch has a lower mercury level than Trout.
 Not good.